FACT CHECK: Has Citizenship Been A Standard Census Question?

 "The Department of Commerce is not able to determine definitively how inclusion of a citizenship question on the decennial census will impact responsiveness.
 However, even if there is some impact on responses, the value of more complete and accurate data derived from surveying the entire population outweighs such concerns.
 Completing and returning decennial census questionnaires is required by Federal law, those responses are protected by law, and inclusion of a citizenship question on the 2020 decennial census will provide more complete information for those who respond," Ross wrote.

-But, if the 2020 Census form does ultimately ask about citizenship status, it will be the first time most American households have received a survey asking about citizenship since 1950.
+But if the 2020 census form does ultimately ask about citizenship status, it will be the first time most American households have received a survey asking about citizenship since 1950.